 Yes, gear acquisition syndrome (GAS) seems ever-present in some photographers.

 I had rented or used different cameras over the last few years, including Sony a7, Fujifilm X-T1, Fujifilm X-E1,Fujifilm X-T2, Olympus, Panasonic, Canon 5D Mk II, etc. because I was always curious.
 But switching cameras system is expensive and would have meant a learning curve to adjust to the new tool.
 I stuck with Nikon and worked to learn how to use what I had.

 I recently switched to Fujifilm.
 I did not do this frivolously.
-I did not switch camera system because Nikon sucks and Fujifilm is fantastic.
+I did not switch the camera system because Nikon sucks, and Fujifilm is fantastic.
 My decision was well considered.

 My Nikon DSLR broke last winter, and I did not have the budget to replace it right away.
 I waited until the summer, and I spent the intervening months considering my options - purchase a Nikon D500, or Nikon D7200 or Nikon D5600.
 I realised that perhaps I should look at other options outside Nikon.

-I borrowed a friend’s Canon, and while I was getting used to the difference in menus and controls, I started thinking about how I use a camera.
+I borrowed a friend's Canon, and while I was getting used to the difference in menus and controls, I started thinking about how I use a camera.
 I realised that the modern DSLR was not to my liking.
-Flipping into menus or holding down a specific combination of buttons to change things like ISO and shutter speed etc. was a drag.
+Flipping into menus or holding down a specific combination of buttons to change things like ISO and shutter speed was a drag.
 I rented some Fujifilm X cameras a few years ago, and I liked how the controls felt in my hand.
-I was feeling some nostalgia for my younger days when my father took us on day trips in his Volkswagen Beatle and took photos with his Asahi Pentax SP II.
-For me, this realisation wasn’t new.
+I felt some nostalgia for my younger days when my father took us on day trips in his Volkswagen Beatle and took photos with his Asahi Pentax SP II.
+For me, this realisation wasn't new.